 Eventually, the friends and fishermen joined forces with San Juan Seafoods in Bellingham, Washington, and eventually, the company would become today’s Trident Seafoods.

-Now Trident is the largest seafood company in North America, but it is still a company that is small at heart and dedicated to fishing and maintaining healthy, sustainable fisheries.
+Now, Trident is the largest seafood company in North America, but it is still a small company at heart, dedicated to fishing and maintaining healthy, sustainable fisheries.

 The Trident Fleet

-Trident Seafoods owns a large fleet of fishing and processing vessels that helps to make it the largest fishing company on the continent.
+Trident Seafoods owns a large fleet of fishing and processing vessels, making it the largest fishing company on the continent.

 - Three large trawlers also process the catch

-- Two floating processors which follow the salmon and herring seasons throughout Alaska
+- Two floating processors that follow the salmon and herring seasons throughout Alaska

 - Fifteen dedicated trawlers used to catch Pacific cod and Alaskan pollock and as tender vessels, taking on catches from independent fishermen